Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, GOOGL, MOH, KORS, CHOO)

 Here is what you need to know.

-Republican Senators are voting to allow a debate on healthcare.
+Republican senators are voting whether to allow a debate on healthcare.
 "Big day for HealthCare.
 After 7 years of talking, we will soon see whether or not Republicans are willing to step up to the plate!"
 President Donald Trump tweeted.

 The Fed kicks off a 2-day meeting.
-The market sees a 0% chance of a rate hike, according to World Interest Rate Probability data provided by Bloomberg, meaning traders will be on the lookout for any hints about the Fed's plan to unwind its massive balance sheet.
+The market sees a 0% chance of an interest-rate hike, according to World Interest Rate Probability data provided by Bloomberg, meaning traders will be on the lookout for any hints about the Federal Reserve's plan to unwind its massive balance sheet.

 German businesses are "euphoric."
-Germany's Ifo Business Climate survey hit a record high gor a third straight month, climbing to 116.0 in July.
+Germany's Ifo Business Climate survey hit a record high for a third straight month, climbing to 116.0 in July.

 Copper hits a 5-month high.
 The metal hit $6,180 a tonne in London, its best level since the middle of February, buoyed by a pickup in the Chinese economy and a weaker US dollar.